-During the 1960s, the U.S. government was often running a budget deficit, but the economy was typically running
+During the 1960s, the U.S. government was often running a budget deficit, but the economy was typically running trade surpluses.
+Since a trade surplus means that an economy is experiencing a net outflow of financial capital, we would write the national saving and investment identity as:

-Quantity supplied of financial capital = Quantity demanded of financial capital

-Private savings = Private investment + Outflow of foreign savings + Government budget deficit

-$$S = I + (X - M) + (G - T)$$
+Quantity supplied of financial capital = Quantity demanded of financial capital Private savings = Private investment + Outflow of foreign savings + Government budget deficit S = I + (X - M) + (G - T)